 Q: Are brake pads and rotors universal?

 No, they are not universal.
 Brake pads and rotors come in different designs and shapes.
-In addition, the rotor and brake pad materials are different because every car has a unique performance level and requires a certain friction material for better performance.
+In addition, the rotor and brake pad materials differ because each car has a unique performance level and requires a specific friction material for optimal performance.

 In any case, brake pads and rotors can be interchangeable between certain models.
 The wheel size, hub bore/pattern, and the sizing of the brake pads and rotors are some of the parameters to look into when considering a brake pad or rotor replacement.